StevenAvelino/Pyctures/docs/devDoc.md

 * Application is not complex enough
 * Most functions were only parsing metadatas or handling text files
 * The only objects like entities in the application are pictures, but the properties were parsed and it didn't make sense to put these datas in an object logic

+To make the code cleaner, we seperated the GUI, functions for the GUI and other functions in 3 different files. </br>
+The GUI just calls the functions contained in the 2 other files when they are needed.

+## Realization